Stochastic Matching via In-n-Out Local Computation Algorithms: Bounding Correlation via In-n-Out LCAs

 It is easy to prove that if $q^+(v) \leq Q^+$ and $q^-(v) \leq Q^-$ for all choices of $v$ at the same time, then $\psi(v) \leq Q^+ \cdot Q^-$.
 This is because every vertex in $\Psi(v)$ must belong to the in-query set $Q^-(w)$ of a vertex $w$ in the out-query set $Q^+(v)$ of $v$ by definition.
 Unfortunately, however, providing such for-all upper bounds seems hard to achieve.
 Particularly, we do not know how to achieve this for our specific application.

-To get around this, we prove a general lemma asserting that expected upper bounds on $q^+(v)$ and $q^-(v)$ also suffice so long as the LCA is ``natural'', which we define below.
+To get around this, we prove a general lemma asserting that expected upper bounds on $q^+(v)$ and $q^-(v)$ also suffice to upper-bound the correlated set sizes $\psi(v)$.

-\begin{definition}[Natural LCAs] Let $\al$ be an LCA executed on a graph $G =(V,E)$.
-We say $\al$ is a {\em natural} LCA if for any vertex $v \in V$, every prefix of the set $Q^+(v) = \{u_1, u_2, \ldots, u_k\}$ of vertices that $v$ queries (sorted in the order that $v$ queries them) is connected in $G$. \end{definition}

 Our result of this section now reads as follows.